wuba/WBBlades/README.md

 - This tool only supports ObjC, and its principle is to determine the function of the crash by analyzing the address of the ObjC method in Mach-O. Therefore, it is not suitable for Swfit, C, and C++.
 In addition, tools are not omnipotent, and are only used as emergency supplementary technical means.
 In daily situations, it is recommended to use symbol tables for log symbolization.

-## Developer for WBBlades

-邓竹立

-## Contributors for WBBlades

-邓竹立，彭飞，朴惠姝，曾庆隆，林雅明

 ## Contributing & Feedback

 We sincerely hope that developers can provide valuable comments and suggestions, and developers can provide feedback on suggestions and problems by submitting PR or Issue.